JordanGoetze/stereo-BRUVs-SOPs/README.md

 # stereo-BRUVs-SOPs
-This document outlines the standard operating procedures for the deployment of stereo-BRUVs and the standard procedures for the management of footage and data that is generated in the field.
+This document outlines the standard operating procedures for: the deployment of stereo-BRUVs; the management of data and footage generated in the field; analysis of stereo-BRUVs video footage, and the management of the raw data.